top of page

 Proposed Development: Double garage and store.

-Following an initial site visit and discussion with the applicant it was agreed to produce a planing application that would replace an existing storage shed with a brand new detached double garage and storage unit that would utilise a more traditional vernacular and reflect traditional Essex architectural features.
+Following an initial site visit and planning appraisal with the applicant it was agreed to produce a planning application that would replace an existing storage shed with a brand new detached double garage and storage unit that would utilise a more traditional vernacular and reflect traditional Essex architectural features.

 The site is located in the village of Stapleford Abbots so it is key to understand the hsitorical context of the site in order to assist in the design process.
 Stapleford Abbots is a village located in the Epping Forest district of Essex, England.
 It has a rich history that spans several centuries.
 Here is an overview of the history of Stapleford Abbots.
 The history of Stapleford Abbots can be traced back to the medieval period when it was known as "Stapleford Tawney."
 The village was part of the Tawney manor and belonged to Waltham Abbey, a significant monastic establishment in the region.
 The abbey had extensive landholdings in the area, and Stapleford Tawney served as one of its estates.
 With the Dissolution of the Monasteries under King Henry VIII in the 16th century, Waltham Abbey and its lands, including Stapleford Tawney, were confiscated by the Crown.
 The estate was later sold to private landowners.
 Throughout its history, Stapleford Abbots has been predominantly an agricultural village.
 The fertile land in the area supported farming activities, and the village served as a center for agriculture and related trades.
 Stapleford Abbots is known for its historic buildings.
 One of the prominent landmarks is the Church of St. Mary the Virgin, which dates back to the 12th century.
 The church features a mix of architectural styles, including Norman and Gothic elements.
 During World War II, an airfield called Stapleford Tawney Airfield was established near the village.
 It served as a training ground for bomber crews, and the airfield remained operational until 1957.
 Today, it is privately owned and primarily used for recreational aviation.
 In recent years, Stapleford Abbots has undergone some development while still maintaining its rural character.
 The village has seen new residential construction, blending modern housing with the traditional buildings that characterize the area.
 Stapleford Abbots is known for its picturesque countryside and the tranquility it offers.
 The village's historical heritage, combined with its natural beauty, continues to make it an attractive place to live and visit.
 For more specific details about the history of Stapleford Abbots, consulting local historical records or sources would provide a more comprehensive understanding.